 Crafted by baker Karlee Flores, this almond flour tea cake showcases the versatility of our chamomile-based herbal infusion, Meadow.
-Whip this up for your next holiday gathering and your friends will thank you.
+Whip this up for any summer celebration and your family will thank you.

 - ½ cup unsalted butter (one stick)

 - 4 sachets of Meadow or 4 tbsp. loose blend

 - 1 cup granulated sugar

 - 2 1/3 cup super fine almond meal

 - 8 ounces of Mascarpone or Crème Fraiche

 - Over medium heat in a small saucepan, melt butter.
 Cut open the tea sachets and sprinkle into the melted butter.
 Continue to cook over low heat for about 3 minutes.
 Be careful to not brown the butter.
 Turn off the heat and let sit to infuse longer while the cake is prepared.